cpeditor/cpeditor/README.md

 - Parse problem example test cases from over 30+ online platforms, and test on them with verdict feedback.
 - You can use code snippets conveniently.
 - Fast and memory efficient.
 Runs flawlessly on low-end devices.
-- Code formating using tools like clang-format.
+- Code formating using clang-format.
 - Customizable hotkeys for actions in the editor.
 - Over 5 themes to choose from (Drakula, Monkai, Solarised, Solarised Dark and Light).
 - Supports Multi tabs.